top of page

 Then there are the costs of wasted human capital.
 We have more prisons than universities.
 The state of New Jersey spends more to keep a man incarcerated than to send him to Princeton.
 The incarcerated get an "education" of sorts in prison where racial division runs deep.
 Some learn new and better ways to commit crimes from their fellow convicts.
 Some network and become more deeply involved in the criminal world.
 Are these investments the path to safety and community and freedom?

 The government allocates $68 billion for education and $80 billion for “corrections.”
 We need a correction.
+This correction will come violently or managed with wisdom, but it is coming.
 In a global, knowledge-based economy, where human capital is valuable, 2.3 million people in prison represents a terrible loss and liability.

 The contractors who build and supply the prisons with provisions, food, bedding, maintenance and operations, surely profit, but do we?
 Labor participation rates hover just over 60%.
 The 40% who aren't working are elderly, disabled, or incarcerated.
 2.3 million sit behind bars and will likely struggle to find meaningful employment once released.
 7 million people are on parole.
 How many of these are living the American Dream?